MileHacker Logo

 • VAT Refund: Not applicable in Iran.
 No Value Added Tax (VAT) refund system exists for tourists.

-• Final Funds: Ensure you have enough Rials for last-minute purchases and airport transfer.
+• Final Funds: Ensure you have enough Rials for last-last-minute buys and the airport transfer.

 Timing & Documents

-• International Flights: For international flights from IKA, arrive at the airport at least 3 hours before scheduled departure.
+• International Flights: For flights abroad from IKA, arrive at the airport at least 3 hours before scheduled departure.
 This allows ample time for check-in, security, and immigration.

-• Domestic Travel: For domestic travel (bus/train), arrive at the station at least 30-60 minutes before departure.
+• Domestic Travel: For domestic travel (bus/train), arrive at the station at least 30-ONE hour prior to departure.

 • Document Check: Reconfirm your flight details or train/bus schedule.
-Ensure all your travel documents (passport, boarding passes) are in order and easily accessible.
+Ensure all your travel documents (passport, boarding passes) are in order and conveniently located.

 • Traffic Allowance: Allow extra time for traffic on the way to the airport or transportation hub.